oravirt/ansible-oracle/README.md

 </b>

 At the moment you can install Oracle RAC, RAC One Node and normal single instances.
 You can take a freshly installed machine and configure it from ground up.
-It'll configure users, profiles, kernel parameters, storage and install the database server and create one or more databases.
+It'll conofigure users, profiles, kernel parameters, storage and install the database server and create one or more databases.

+By default, you can install a single instance database on filesystem storage, without having to change any parameters.

 <b>Note: </b>
 - You'll need to manually download the Oracle software and make it available to the control-machine (either locally or on a web-server) before running the playbook.